zalando/nakadi/README.md

 }'
 ```

-This example shows an `undefined` category event type with a wilcard schema -
+This example shows an `undefined` category event type with a wildcard schema:

 ```sh
 curl -v -XPOST http://localhost:8080/event-types -d '{